stevecrox/maven-site-bootstrap-skin/bootstrap-site-skin-example-parent/boostrap-site-skin-all-options/src/site/markdown/index.md

 * Dance All Night
 * To the

-  Best Song Ever (Best song eve should be indented and attached to bullet 2)
+  Best Song Ever (Best song ever should be indented and attached to bullet 2)
 * And I think it went Oh oh oh!

 ## Configuration